iejMac/clip-video-encode/dataset.md

 ## Overview

-The data processing pipeline for video-embedding-datasets is: raw dataset -> organized dataset (some common format so clip-video-encode handle it nicely) -> webdataset
+The data processing pipeline for video-embedding-datasets is: raw dataset -> processed dataset (some common format so clip-video-encode can handle it nicely) -> webdataset

 ## Raw dataset